-First thing I actually did is create a list of pages I needed.
-I like doing it, that’s how I make sure I didn’t miss anything.
+The first thing I did was create a list of pages I needed.
+I like doing it; that’s how I make sure I didn’t miss anything.

 Of course, it’s not that important for a journal like Filofax, because you can always go back and insert the missing pages.

-But generally, it’s a pretty useful practice so I recommend to give it a try.
+But generally, it’s a pretty useful practice so I recommend giving it a try.
 Yes, I’m talking about planning our your planning pages…..

 The thing is, that this isn’t as much of a trip as it is a move.
-After 9+ years in China, I and the hubby are leaving for good and moving to Bolivia.
+After 8 years in China, I’m leaving for good and moving to Bolivia.

-We decided to take it easy and on the way, we’ll make several stops (in Mexico and Peru) to just chill and enjoy the change.
+I decided to take it easy, and on the way, I’ll make several stops (in Mexico and Peru) just to chill and enjoy the change.

-The next page in a countdown until the X day.
+The next page is a countdown until the X-day.
 I always have a page like that – it helps to keep the excitement and bring joy every day!

 This time it also has another purpose.
-We have soooooooooooo many things we have to do before we leave, that having a countdown page is helpful to keep track of the time.
+I have soooooooooooo many things I have to do before I leave that having a countdown page is helpful for keeping track of the time.
 Honestly, it flies so fast!

 After posting about 13 Creative Ways To Use Washi Tape In Your Bullet Journal I decided to try using more washi tape in my setups, and one of the ways I did it is the hollowed-out lettering of this header.

-This page is here to keep us accountable for our spendings.
-I love being in control and I also know I can go pretty crazy with shopping, so this will be useful.
+This page is here to keep me accountable for my spending.
+I love being in control, and I also know I can go pretty crazy with shopping, so this will be useful.

 Flight and Hotel Info

-It’s always useful to have your flight information handy, especially if it’s so many flights!
-This works great in the Filofax journal because if needed I can just take out this page and use it for a reference.
+It’s always helpful to have your flight information handy, especially if it’s so many flights!
+This works great in the Filofax journal because, if needed, I can just take out this page and use it for a reference.

-I did have some space at the bottom so I decided to add our hotel info there.
-We just stay in one hotel in Mexico and no hotel in Peru, so it was just the perfect amount of space for that.
+I did have some space at the bottom, so I decided to add our hotel info there.
+I’ll just stay in one hotel in Mexico and no hotel in Peru, so it was just the perfect amount of space for that.